-G1 Undergraduate full-time tuition, required fees, room and board
+G1.
+Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-First-Year Undergraduates
+FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS
+PRIVATE INSTITUTION

 Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTION

-Tuition: In-district \$5,232 \$5,232
+Tuition: In-district: \$5232 \$5232

-Tuition: In-state (out-of-district): \$5,232 \$5,232
+Tuition: In-state (out-of-district): \$5232 \$5232

-Tuition: Out-of-state: \$10,800 \$10,800
+Tuition: Out-of-state: \$10800 \$10800

-Tuition: Non-resident alien \$10,800 \$10,800
+Tuition: Non-resident alien \$10800 \$10800

 FOR ALL INSTITUTIONS

-Required Fees \$1,898 \$1,898
+Required Fees \$1898 \$1898

-Room and Board (on-campus): \$9,640 \$9,640
+Room and Board (on-campus): \$9640 \$9640

 Room Only (on-campus):

 Board Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): - Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay •
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+G2.
+Nu mber of credits per term a student can take for the stated full-time tuition.

+M inimum: 12

+M aximum: 12

+G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+Yes ⊠ No

+G4.
+Do tuition and fees vary by undergraduate instructional program?

+⊠ Yes □ No

+If y es, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+⇒ Click or tap here to enter text.%

-G5 Provide the estimated expenses for a typical full-time undergraduate student:
+G5.
+Provide the estimated expenses for a typical full-time undergraduate student:

 Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: \$1,250 \$1,250 \$1,250
+Books and supplies: \$1250 \$1250 \$1250

 Room only:

 Board only:

 Room and board total

 Transportation:

-Other expenses: \$4,633 \$4,878 \$5,753
+Other expenses: \$4633 \$4878 \$5753